 What is the Studio?

 The Studio is a self-service place to record audio and convert analog media to digital formats.
 You can record using Garageband or Logic Pro X in the studio space, or use the other computer to convert your old photos, slides, negatives, VHS tapes, cassettes, or records into digital files or use any of the programs in the Adobe Creative Cloud.
-The two computers in the Studio are available by reservation only and sessions are two hours.
+The two computers in the Studio are available by reservation only for sessions of two hours maximum.
+Customers are limited to one session per day.
 To reserve a computer, you must have a library card and a valid photo ID.
 Please see the FAQ below for questions and policies.

 Staff assistance is not available in the Studio unless you book a one-on-one appointment with a staff member.
 There are self-help guides available for the equipment available in the studio, but if you think there's any chance you'll need help, please call the Community Technology Center at 720-865-1706 to schedule a time for an orientation.

 When is the Studio open?

 The Studio is currently closed for the time being while the building is undergoing renovations.

 There are two computers available in the studio - one for recording audio, and one for capturing and editing digital media.

 - iMac with 10-channel audio interface